mmilleruva/mmilleruva.github.io/_posts/2014-07-10-Git-Commands-I-Always-Need.markdown

 At work we follow the github git workflow and I always have trouble cleaning up branches that were deleted on master.
 This command will do that for you.

-## `git clean -f`
+## `git clean -fd`
-This command will **remove** any untracked files from your directory.
+This command will **remove** any untracked files and directories.
 This is great for getting your directory back to a clean state.